Last updated: 14th February 2021

 If you’re British then everything seems strangely familiar.
 The road signs and traffic lights look exactly like UK ones, and traffic in Hong Kong still drives on the left – remnants of the former British colony are everywhere.
 Hong Kong’s British rule began in 1841 and ended in 1997 with an historic handover to China.

-Hong Kong Practical and Useful Information
+Hong Kong Practical Information & Advice

 Phil and Garth’s Top 5 Hong Kong Tips